unobatbayar/snake-ai/README.md

 # Snake-AI
-Creating a simple snake game and later implemeting an AI to play it.
+## Creating a simple snake game and later implemeting an AI to play it.

-Simply run and choose player:
+To run:
 ```
 cd Snake-AI

 java Main

 ```